rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="getScreenResolution"></a>
 ## *getScreenResolution*

 Gets the screen resolution.

 ### Events

- No Events.
+No Events

 ### Parameters